Can’t live in 2 trailers at the same time, so will sell one.

 Purchased used in late 2015 by WBCCI Lifetime and New Jersey unit member and upgraded, mostly by Airstream factory to be able to go anywhere/ anytime; mostly used by myself; non-smoker. non-pet owner.

-Airstream factory manual with upgrade/added items/receipts in 3 ring binder; Recent repairs and upgrades (with most saved history receipts and instructions in binder);
+Airstream factory manual with upgrade/added items/receipts in 3 ring binders; Recent repairs and upgrades (with most saved history receipts and instructions in binder);

 new dinette upholstery (by Amish);